fabianharizi/pane/README.md

 **Designed, not yet built:**

-- The pane generation pipeline (prompt → backend → sandboxed iframe on the canvas)
+- The pane generation pipeline (prompt → Claude → sandboxed iframe on the canvas)
-- The backend itself — Express + PostgreSQL + auth — which lives in a **separate repository**; this repo stays frontend-only and talks to it over HTTP

 ---

 ## Architecture

-### Frontend (this repo)

 React 19 + Vite, no state library, no router, CSS Modules.
 The guiding philosophy: **UI components are thin; all real behavior lives in custom hooks.**